Page contents

 If you want to enjoy the full scope of the experience, make sure to be around when the minced meat hits the grill.
 The smell is outlandish!

-The preferred Macedonian breakfast, Burek, is one of the juiciest remnants of the Ottoman past.
-One bite will reveal the soft pie and juicy meat hiding under the crispy crunch, as they provide an energy bonanza of carbs, proteins, and fats mixed together.
+The preferred Macedonian breakfast, Burek, is one of the juiciest remnants of the Ottoman Empire.
+One bite will reveal the soft pie and juicy meat hiding under the crispy crunch, providing an energy bonanza of carbs, proteins, and fats mixed together.

 Even without the added meat, this recipe is one of the best representatives of the entire region.

 Pastrmajlija is the Macedonian version of pizza.
-The dough is smaller and follows an oval and rectangular shape, and the crust is higher than a pizza’s.
+The dough is smaller, follows an oval and rectangular shape, and the crust is higher than a pizza’s.

-The thickness is different enough to make Pastrmajlija a proper meal, and there is plenty of meat (pork or chicken) often mixed with eggs.
-Needless to say, it is a sensory overload – a feast, unlike anything you’ve tasted before.
+The thickness is different enough to make Pastrmajlija a proper meal, and plenty of meat (pork or chicken) is often mixed with eggs.
+Needless to say, it is a sensory overload – a feast unlike anything you’ve tasted before.

 It is often served with white cheese or, more preferably, Turkish yogurt; it is absolutely sacrilege to miss this one before returning home.